 A team is open to receiving contributions from downstream users of their component.
-Coordination and communication happens in an ad-hoc fashion though leading to incoherent information being shared, delays in answers received, contributors pinging multiple host team members before receiving a definitive answer.
+Coordination and communication happens in an ad hoc fashion though leading to incoherent information being shared, delays in answers received, contributors pinging multiple host team members before receiving a definitive answer.

-The host team is interested in receiving contributions and willing to mentor contributors.
+- The host team is interested in receiving contributions and willing to mentor contributors.

-Teams have a strong verbal communication culture and are inexperienced with setting up project specific asynchronous communication channels.
+- Teams have a strong verbal communication culture and are inexperienced with setting up project specific asynchronous communication channels.

-Communication channels may be aligned with specific groups that should be reached but not by communication purpose.
+- Communication channels may be aligned with specific groups that should be reached but not by communication purpose.

-The goal when streamlining communication channels for InnerSource projects should be to align communication around topics, not around certain sets of people:
+The goal when streamlining communication channels for InnerSource projects should be to align communication around topics, not around certain sets of people.

-The project should have one or more discussion channels that come with less rigid a structure.
-Typically, this will be mailing lists, online forums or even archived chat channels.
-Usually it is enough to start with just one channel for the project, if traffic increases too much it's helpful to split discussions about project usage from discussions about project development.
+- 2.public discussion channel(s) that come with less rigid a structure.
+Typically, this will be mailing lists, online forums, Q&A systems or even archived chat channels.
+Usually it is enough to start with just one channel for the project.
+If traffic increases too much it is helpful to split discussions about project usage from discussions about project development.

-While communication can happen outside of written channels, as much information as possible should be brought back to the asynchronous channels.
+While communication can happen outside of those written channels, as much information as possible should be brought back to the asynchronous channels.

 With communication happening in the open others can easily follow project progress and get active contributing.
 Others lurking and reading lowers the barrier to get involved raising the likelihood of receiving contributions.